Matthewalvarado25/osticket-prereqs/README.md

 - Locate your VM's public IP address and copy it
 - Open the Microsoft remote desktop app
 - Then paste the virtual machine's public IP address inside the text field
+- Lastly, enter your username and password that you had created in the virtual machine

 ![image](https://github.com/user-attachments/assets/50da2c37-18cd-4593-9467-0658d6d7a1ea) ![image](https://github.com/user-attachments/assets/f08829e2-05bb-4905-ba55-5f43db334036)